 This workshop is by application only, with a limit of 30 participants.
 To apply to attend this workshop, please complete this application form by March 15, 2019.

-Conveners: Jessica Oster, Vanderbilt University and De'Etra Young, Tennessee State University, and Lily Claiborne, Vanderbilt University
+Conveners: Jessica Oster, Vanderbilt University, De'Etra Young, Tennessee State University, and Lily Claiborne, Vanderbilt University

 Thursday, July 18 - Friday, July 19 | 8:30am-11:30am TSU - Humphries: 221